safetyAI/ChatSafetyAI/README.md

 - [ ] advanced voice mode
 - [ ] image generation

+### 04-15-2026
+- Search improvement: removing stopwords and random suffix from file names to improve title BM-25 ranking
+- **TODO** Expanded EBS knowledge about alternative controls and other novel concepts
+- **TODO** Ability to remove files that have been uploaded before submitting the query
+- **TODO** Chat renaming

 ### 04-14-2026
 - Image extraction and OCR for custom database and on-the-fly files
 - Now relying on Azure Document Intelligence for superior structure-preserving text extraction (tables, headers, captions...)